Note: This post was originally published in May 2021 and has been updated for accuracy and comprehensiveness.

 Jennifer Mensik, Ph.D., RN, NEA-BC, FACHE, former administrator for nursing and patient care at St. Luke's Health System in Idaho, states,

 "Nurse leaders can, to some degree, control the flow of patients and staff accordingly, if they harness unit-level data to find trends and identify how they change staffing and routines to accommodate those trends."

 She explains it's important to no longer think of staffing as static.
 Think in terms of how you can plan better, given the knowledge at hand with data.

 Match capacity and demand.

-When your organization know its capacity constraints and demand patterns it can make changes to align with demand.
+When your organization knows its capacity constraints and demand patterns, it can make changes to align with demand.
 When both are matched, delays in care can be reduced.
-For example examine average and peak daily emergency department admissions.
+For example, examine average and peak daily emergency department admissions.

 "Examining historical data on average and peak daily emergency department (ED) admissions helps predict the demand and allows for planning for the capacity needed to meet the demand.
 Predictions can be used to make system adjustments to meet the conditions." [source: Institute for Healthcare Improvement]